What is the Best Exterior Wood Filler for Outdoor Application? (2023)

 What’s the best filler for decks?

-Our best choice is Elmer’s Probond Wood Filler because it effectively addresses both concerns.
+My choice is Elmer’s Probond Wood Filler because it effectively addresses both concerns.
 Using the best sander, you could sand the deck and refinish it once you fix the damage.
 This filler is so strong that it can withstand being sanded with an industrial-strength electric sander without breaking.

 What is a wood hardener?
 When should you use it?

 Unlike other wood treatments, wood hardener improves the wood’s strength without masking its natural grain.
-You can use it to smooth out rotting or damaged wood, making it suitable for filling.
+The wood hardener is applied directly to the affected area.

 How do interior and exterior wood fillers differ?